Stickerifier/Stickerify/README.md

    * use it as the return value of the method `getBotToken()` inside `StickerifyBot`
 3. Run the `Main` class to start the bot, it will be now able to answer messages in Telegram

-## Launch The Bot Using Docker
+## Launch the bot using Docker

 1. Install [Docker](https://docs.docker.com/get-docker/).
-2. Run Docker,passing it the argument variable with the following command:
+2. Run Docker, passing it the argument variable with the following command:
    ```shell
    docker build -t build-name --build-arg name=arg-name
    ```